CraftTweaker/CraftTweaker/readme.md

 ## Customized builds

-You may modify and redistribute your own customized version of MineTweaker as long as you mark your own version of MineTweaker as CUSTOMIZED (that is, put CUSTOMIZED in both the jar and mod name) and as long as you make the modified source code publicly available.
+You may modify and redistribute your own customized version of CraftTweaker as long as you mark your own version of CraftTweaker as CUSTOMIZED (that is, put CUSTOMIZED in both the jar and mod name) and as long as you make the modified source code publicly available.
 Obviously, I cannot offer support for customized builds.
 Just be so kind to mention the original source and author (Stan) ;)